raj-gun/NonSysID/supplimentray_information/README.md

 repeated iteratively with the updated $`\mathcal{P}`$ to search through different orthogonalization paths.

-As shown in \[33\], the iOFR can iteratively produce more globally optimal model structures.
-This is because optimal solutions are only found along orthogonalization paths that begin with a correct term
+**As shown in \[33\], the iOFR can iteratively produce more globally optimal model structures.** This is because optimal solutions are only found along orthogonalization paths that begin with a correct term
 \[16\], \[33\] (candidate terms essential for accurately reconstructing dynamics of the original system \[17\], \[36\]).
 Although the best model
 $`\overline{m}`$ obtained in each iteration may be sub-optimal, it will include certain correct terms \[33\].
 Consequently, in subsequent iterations, $`\mathcal{P}`$ will contain fewer redundant model terms.
-This refinement ensures that, in the next iteration, relatively greater proportion of the orthogonalization paths explored by the OFR will start from better initial terms, leading to a more robust set of models
+This refinement ensures that, in the next iteration, a relatively greater proportion of the orthogonalization paths explored by the OFR will start from better initial terms, leading to a more robust set of models
 $`\mathcal{M}`$ \[33\].
 For the first iOFR iteration, the pre-select